Harvard scientists work to find coronavirus treatment

 At the Harvard’s Wyss Institute for Biologically Inspired Engineering, for example, George Church’s lab is using an existing antibody that binds to the spike protein of the coronavirus responsible for the 2003 SARS epidemic to engineer other antibodies capable of similarly neutralizing COVID-19.

-Other efforts at the Wyss Institute involve teams of researchers using a computer microchip that recreates the functions of human organs, including the lungs, and infecting it with a COVID-19 pseudovirus to test FDA-approved drugs and novel compounds that can be used to treat or prevent infection.
+Other efforts at the Wyss Institute involve teams of researchers using human Organ-on-a-Chip technology, which are microfluidic devices lined with humans cells, to recreate the functions of human organs, including the lungs, and infecting it with a COVID-19 pseudovirus to test FDA-approved drugs and novel compounds that can be used to treat or prevent infection.
 Another team is using computational algorithms to predict chemical structures that could inhibit different aspects of the virus’ biology and pathology.

 Those efforts are similar to what’s happening at the labs of Gerhard Wagner and Haribabu Arthanari at the Blavatnik Institute at HMS.
 There, postdoctoral fellow Christoph Gorgulla developed an open-source computational platform called VirtualFlow that is capable of routinely screening billions of chemical compounds or molecules against a given target.
 In collaboration with Google, the platform is screening more than a billion compounds that could disrupt coronavirus proteins.
 It’s like stopping a moving car by targeting its tires or engine, explained Arthanari.